-Convicted killer Kenneth Gleason found dead in Angola prison cell
+Convicted killer Kenneth Gleason commits suicide in Angola prison cell, officials say

 ANGOLA, La.
 (WAFB) - A Baton Rouge man, who was convicted earlier this year and sentenced to life in prison for the racially motivated killings of two men in 2017, has been found dead from an apparent hanging at the Louisiana State Penitentiary at Angola.